Federal appeals court: Male-only draft is constitutional

 NEW ORLEANS (AP) — A federal appeals court in New Orleans upheld the constitutionality of the all-male military draft system Thursday, citing a 1981 U.S. Supreme Court decision.

 The case was argued in March and was the result of a lawsuit by the National Coalition for Men and two men challenging the male-only draft.
-Their arguments had been that the the 1981 case was decided at a time when women were largely absent from combat.
+They argued that the 1981 case was decided at a time when women were largely absent from combat.

+Thursday's unanimous ruling from the three-judge panel acknowledged that “the factual underpinning of the controlling Supreme Court decision has changed.
+However, the judges noted, “that does not grant a court of appeals license to disregard or overrule that precedent.”

-There was no dissent in Thursday's ruling from a three-judge panel.
-Plaintiffs in the case could seek a rehearing before the full court or go to the Supreme Court.
+Plaintiffs in the case could seek a rehearing before the full 17-judge appeals court or go to the Supreme Court.
+Harry Crouch, president of the National Coalition for Men, said organization leaders will discuss their next move with attorneys.
+"All I can tell you is we will be moving the case forward," he said.

 The U.S. government stopped drafting young men into the military in 1973.
 But every male must still register for the draft when he turns 18.